 Skip to content

-WebRTC and WebSockets serve different real-time communication needs: WebRTC enables peer-to-peer connections ideal for video, audio, and direct data transfer, while WebSockets excel at client-server communication for general real-time features.
-The two technologies are complementary, with WebSockets often handling WebRTC signaling.
+WebRTC and WebSockets solve different problems.
+WebRTC enables direct peer-to-peer connections for video, audio, and data transfer.
+WebSockets provide client-server messaging for chat, notifications, and live updates.
+They’re complementary — WebSockets typically handle WebRTC signaling.

 FeatureWebSocketsWebRTC